Miniature Schnauzer Grooming Guide

 Miniature Schnauzers have minimal shedding and require occasional brushing.
 While Miniature Schnauzers shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+11-20 lbs adult size, 12-15 yrs life expectancy — and the Miniature Schnauzer has a health and temperament footprint that is worth reading on its own terms.
 The Miniature Schnauzer's minimal shedding coat and high activity requirements tell only part of the story — their terrier heritage shapes everything from trainability to health risks.

 Brushing & Coat Care